 - What qualities do I most want to use to describe myself?
 (For example: healthy, loyal, trustworthy, strong, brave, loving)

 - What roles do I value most in my life?
 (For example: parent, friend, brother, sister, wife, husband, partner, daughter, son)

 - Why are these qualities and roles important to me?

 - Who counts on me to have these qualities or to fill these roles?

 - How, if at all, does my behavior support these qualities or roles?
 For example, how does smoking help me be a healthy person?

-- How might cutting back or quitting help me have these qualities and fill these roles?
+- How might a change such as cutting back or quitting help me have these qualities and fill these roles?

-Take a look at your answers.
-How would a change in a certain behavior affect who you are and what you do?
+Think about your answers.
+How would making a healthy change affect who you are and what you do?
 How would it change the lives of the people who matter most to you?